TheEpic0ne/HelpDatblockCom/docs/datearth.md

 3.4 No harmful, abusive, or inappropriate expressions in chat, signs, skins, or buildings.
 This includes name-calling, insulting, bullying, harrashment, hate speech, discrimination, obscene content, talking or threatening about self-harm, encouraging violence or hatred towards others.

-3.6 No references to Nazi Germany, the Soviet Union, and the Islamic State, like Swastikas, Soviet Sickles.
+3.5 No references to Nazi Germany, the Soviet Union, and the Islamic State, like Swastikas, Soviet Sickles.

-3.7 No sharing others' personal information, like IP, name, email, phone number.
+3.6 No sharing others' personal information, like IP, name, email, phone number.

+3.7 Religious, Political, and any other possibly controversial topics are permitted to be discussed but must be kept civil.

 3.8 No misleading and baiting a player to type a command, like /suicide.